Bambo-Rambo/RNG-Guides/FS-NormalWild-Alt.md

 Normal Wild, Friend Safari, Fishing, Rock Smash and even stationary sync, require TinyMT manipulation in order fit the main frame into the target index.

-However, there are some methods like hordes and PokeRadar which are considered the easiest because this synchronization is not exactly required.
+However, there are some methods like hordes and PokeRadar which are considered easier because this synchronization is not exactly required.

 For both methods, we deal with the TinyMT first (by reaching our target index) and wait until we reach our target frame, then interact.